 - Trying to advance too quickly

-- Not knowing how to practice
+- Not knowing how or what to practice

 - Developing poor playing habits